basho/basho_docs/source/languages/en/riak/ops/building/configuration.md

 performance of a cluster and, importantly, **it should established before the cluster starts receiving data**.

-In versions of Riak greater than 2.0, there is a [[ring resizing]] feature that enables you to change the ring size in a cluster on a node-by-node basis while the cluster is running, but we recommend using this feature only when necessary.
-Getting the ring size right from the beginning is the preferred approach.

 If the ring size is too large for the number of servers, disk I/O will be negatively impacted by the excessive number of concurrent databases running on each server; if the ring size is too small, the servers' other